ZolutionSoftware/Rezolver/readme_rezolver_nupkg.md

 ## What is Rezolver?

-Rezolver is an IOC container built from day one for .Net Core.
+Rezolver is an IOC container built from day one for .Net Core and .Net framework.

 It's fast, feature-rich and works the way *you* want.